 8. Santas 'sleigh' the waves in Australia

-Christmas down under means sun, sea and… surf.
+The Christmas season down under means sun, sea and… surf.
 It’s true, Christmas traditions in Australia play out across a backdrop of sunshine and barbecues.
 You’ll 100% find more people wearing bikinis and swimwear on Christmas Day than Christmas jumpers.

 Head to Bondi Beach and you’ll likely spot surfers catching the swell while wearing Santa hats!
 In fact back in 2015, a group of Australian locals broke the world record for the largest Santa surf lesson.
 320 locals, all dressed in Santa outfits, gathered on the infamous beach and raised thousands of dollars for surfing and mental health charity, OneWave.
 That’s how the Aussies do it!